INGESTRE & TIXALL

 Any interested member of the Council can attend the Parish Forum with the Borough and County Councils and other consultation meetings.

-Mr Tony Young has kindly agreed to act as local police liaison or neighbourhood watch contact for Ingestre and Mrs Carol Burnett for Tixall.
+Mr Tony Young had kindly agreed to act as local police liaison or neighbourhood watch contact for Ingestre and Mrs Carol Burnett for Tixall.
 Website: www.mynhw.co.uk

-This is now a separate registered charity with 7 trustees: Two appointed by the Parish Council one of which must be a member of the Parish Council - currently Dr Andrews till November 2012 and Mr Young till November 2014; two from Tixall PCC and 2 from Ingestre PCC, in addition Mrs E.Dunn and Mrs G.Broadbent have been co-opted.
+This is separate registered charity with 7 trustees: Two appointed by the Parish Council one of which must be a member of the Parish Council - currently Dr Andrews till November 2020 and Mr Young till November 2022; two from Tixall PCC and 2 from Ingestre PCC, in addition Mrs Linda Penn and Mrs G.Broadbent have been co-opted.

 The Parish Council is custodian trustee, whose main function is to hold the legal title to investments and property on behalf of the charity.
 The Land Registration document is with Mr James, the solicitor at Hand Morgan & Owen.
 Custodian trustees can act only on the lawful instruction of the charity or managing trustees.
 A custodian trustee is a form of holding trustee but it has specific responsibilities as set out in section 4 of the Public Trustee Act 1906: it does not have any powers of management.

 The Parish Council has agreed to continue to play a supportive role in maintaining this vital community asset for the residents of both Tixall and Ingestre.
-The Parish Council last paid £1696 for the Hall Railings in 2005.
+It last paid £1696 for the Hall Railings in 2005, but also provides free printing for the Village Hall in return for ongoing storage facilities and use of the Hall for meetings.

-Litter pickers are distributed to any local resident willing to use them on a regular basis, alongwith visibility jerkins where necessary.
+Litter pickers are distributed to any local residents willing to use them on a regular basis, alongwith visibility jerkins where necessary.
+A risk analysis has been carried out see 18j above.

-The ANnual Litterpick has now been discontinued as the following volunteers are now responsible for keeping their section of the roadside verges clear of litter:
+The Annual Litter pick was discontinued some years ago and volunteers are now responsible for keeping the following sections of the roadside verges clear of litter:

 The Parish Council has agreed that when any litter found in the parish can be identified as deposited by someone, that person should be prosecuted.
 Fly tipping and other litter can be reported to the Borough Council Litterline at 01785 619401.